maxplomer/react_notebook/readme.md

 # Install/Running

-If you are running chrome you will need to run from a static webserver, or else will get cross domain error.
+If you are running in chrome you will need to run from a static webserver, or else will get cross domain error.

 Install server with: